ICT4H/atomfeed/doc/event-driven.md

             </entry>
         </feed>

 The entry with id "urn:uuid:fc374b00-75c7-11e2-bcfd-0800200c9a66" is not present.
-This is because since the consumer last checked the feed, the server has added new entries to the feed, closing off an old physical feed and starting a new one in the process.
+This is because since the consumer last checked the feed, the server has added new entries to the feed, archiving the old physical feed and starting a new one in the process.

 The consumer therefore issues a GET request for the previous feed, which has the URL "http://example.com/feeds/3".